-Urooj is currently a student in the Secondary Sponsorship Program which is part of the I am Paid to Learn initiative.
-It is preceded by a two-year accelerated primary schooling program which is taught to those children who have not had the opportunity to go to school in their early years.
+Such ambitions may seem strange coming from a twelve year old child who spends his evening toiling in a mechanic’s workshop, but Ahsan’s story is unlike others.
+He is also a student of Grade 8 at a private school in Rawalpindi (a city located adjacent to Pakistan’s federal capital), where his studies are financially supported by Zindagi Trust’s Secondary Sponsorship Program.
+The SSP is preceded by a two-year accelerated primary schooling program which is taught to those children who have not had the opportunity to go to school in their early years.
 After successful completion of the accelerated program, students are not only given support for admission into grade six at a formal school but also given a full scholarship till Grade 10.
-Urooj is one such diligent student who is getting an education through this sponsorship.

-At KPS, breakfast is served to students of Kindergarten, first grade and second grade totaling 200 students.
-However, due to its larger student body, SMB is currently only able to serve breakfast to their 268 kindergarten students.
+At Khatoon e Pakistan, breakfast is served to students of Kindergarten, first grade and second grade totaling 200 students.
+However, due to its larger student body, SMB Fatima Jinnah is currently only able to serve breakfast to their 266 kindergarten students.
 Although students are happy to be growing up and moving on to higher grades they really miss starting their day with the breakfast “class.”
-First grade students repeatedly ask their teachers about the breakfast program which they grew to love.
+AT SMB, First grade students repeatedly ask their teachers about the breakfast program which they had grown to love.
 Breakfast had fast become an activity for them that not only provided them with a healthy delicious meal— which they probably otherwise would not eat— but also an opportunity for social interaction and learning eating etiquettes.
 The current KG 2 students who will be promoted to the first grade from April are being mentally prepared, along with their parents, to bring home-made nutritious meals to eat in lunch break.
 The provision of breakfast has really boosted student admissions in the Early Childhood Development grades (ECD) at SMB which we are glad to see.

 Please consider making a donation to our breakfast program to continue supporting nutritious meals for children in Pakistan’s public schools!